2022 Finalissima

 The 2022 Finalissima (lit.
-'Grand Final'; Finalísima) was the third edition of the CONMEBOL–UEFA Cup of Champions, an intercontinental football match between the winners of the previous South American and European championships.
+'Grand Final'; Finalísima) was the third edition of the intercontinental football match between the winners of the previous South American and European championships, and the first edition rebranded as Finalissima.
 The match featured Italy, winners of UEFA Euro 2020 (held in 2021), and Argentina, winners of the 2021 Copa América.
-It was played at Wembley Stadium in London, England, on 1 June 2022.
+It was played at Wembley Stadium in London on 1 June 2022.
 The match, a revival of the Artemio Franchi Cup last played 29 years prior, was organised by UEFA and CONMEBOL as part of a renewed partnership between the two confederations.

-Argentina won the match 3–0 for their second CONMEBOL–UEFA Cup of Champions title.
+Argentina, the defending champions, won the match 3–0 for their second CONMEBOL–UEFA Cup of Champions title.

 Background

 In 1985 and 1993, the winners of the prior UEFA European Championship and Copa América tournaments played in the Artemio Franchi Cup (also known as the European/South American Nations Cup), a one-off match organised by UEFA and CONMEBOL.
 It was the national team equivalent to the former Intercontinental Cup on the club level, which was played between the winners of the European Cup/UEFA Champions League and Copa Libertadores.
 France won the 1985 Artemio Franchi Cup in Paris, while Argentina won the 1993 match in Mar del Plata.
 However, the competition was discontinued thereafter.
 The Artemio Franchi Cup can be considered a precursor of the King Fahd Cup/FIFA Confederations Cup, played in 1992 for the first time and organised by FIFA from 1997, which featured the title holders of all the continental championships and FIFA World Cup.
 After the 2017 edition, FIFA announced on 15 March 2019 that the tournament would be abolished.

 On 12 February 2020, UEFA and CONMEBOL signed a renewed memorandum of understanding meant to enhance cooperation between the two organisations.
 As part of the agreement, a joint UEFA–CONMEBOL committee examined the possibility of staging European–South American intercontinental matches, for both men's and women's football and across various age groups.
 On 28 September 2021, UEFA and CONMEBOL confirmed that the UEFA European Championship and Copa América winners would face each other in an intercontinental match, with the agreement initially covering three editions starting in 2022.
 The first edition was confirmed to take place during the June 2022 international window at a venue to be confirmed.
 On 15 December 2021, UEFA and CONMEBOL again signed a renewed memorandum of understanding lasting until 2028, which included specific provisions on opening a joint office in London and the potential organisation of various football events.
 The match was confirmed to take place in London on 1 June 2022, with the venue yet to be decided.
 On 22 March 2022, UEFA announced the match would take place at Wembley Stadium.
 At the same time, the brand identity was revealed, and UEFA announced that the "CONMEBOL–UEFA Cup of Champions" was the new name for the Artemio Franchi Cup.